Chowdaa/TodoList/todo-app/README.md

 ## Implementation Details

-- The application uses Next.js for server-side rendering and routing.
 - State management is handled using React's useState and useEffect hooks.
 - Tailwind CSS is used for styling, ensuring a responsive and clean design.
 - A dummy JSON server is used to simulate backend data storage.